-- All surgical masks with ear loops and N95 respirators (excluding expired product) require a label that consists of the staff member's first name, last initial and department - o Labels will be provided to you by your manager or can be created using a label maker on the unit - All surgical masks with ear loops and N95 respirators (excluding expired product) must be inspected after use.
-Visually inspect mask for visible contamination or damage, discard mask if contaminated or damaged. - After inspection, place the mask into an individual clear plastic bag.
-Label the bag using black marker with first name, last initial and department. - o Place the PPE in the designated collection bin on the clinical unit - o At this time, the following items are considered single use and must be discarded after use: - Masks with attached face shield - Expired N95 masks repurposed as simple surgical mask - Surgical mask with ties - o Remember to discard visibly soiled, contaminated or damaged surgical masks and/ or N95 respirators
+- All N95 respirators (excluding expired product) must be clearly labelled including the staff member's first name, last initial and department and in accordance with current practice - N95 respirators (excluding expired product) must be inspected after use.
+Visually inspect mask for visible contamination (including make-up) or damage, discard mask if contaminated or damaged. - After inspection, place the mask into an individual clear plastic bag.
+Label the bag using black marker with first name, last initial and department. - $\circ$ $\;$ Place the PPE in the designated collection bin on the clinical unit - At this time, the following items are considered single use and must be discarded after use: - Masks with attached face shield - Expired N95 masks repurposed as simple surgical mask - Surgical mask with ties - Surgical mask with ear loops

-As further direction is received from Ontario Health, details about sterilization and redeployment of masks will be provided.
+As further direction is received from Ontario Health, details about sterilization and redeployment of N95 masks will be provided.
 This is an approach which supports our conservation efforts and is consistent with supporting a safe work environment.